 The ADA publishes an extensive guideline encompassing the standards of medical care in diabetes.
-The 2024 recommendations state:
+The 2022 recommendations state:

-Classification and Diagnosis of Diabetes (Chapter [Ch] 2) (American Diabetes Association Professional Practice Committee, 2023a):
+Classification and Diagnosis of Diabetes (Chapter [Ch] 2) (ElSayed et al., 2023a):

-- Criteria for testing for diabetes or prediabetes in asymptomatic adult: - Testing should be considered in overweight or obese (BMI ≥25 kg/m2 or ≥23 kg/m2 in Asian Americans) adults who have one or more of the following risk factors: - First-degree relative with diabetes - High-risk race/ethnicity (e.g., African American, Latino, Native American, Asian American, Pacific Islander) - History of CVD - Hypertension (≥140/90 mmHg or on therapy for hypertension)
+- Criteria for testing for diabetes or prediabetes in asymptomatic adult: - Testing should be considered in overweight or obese (BMI ≥25 kg/m2 or ≥23 kg/m2 in Asian Americans) adults who have one or more of the following risk factors: - First-degree relative with diabetes - High-risk race/ethnicity (e.g., African American, Latino, Native American, Asian American, Pacific Islander) - History of CVD - Hypertension (≥140/90 mmHg or on therapy for hypertension) - HDL cholesterol level <35 mg/dL (0.90 mmol/L) and/or a triglyceride level >250 mg/dL (2.82 mmol/L)

-- HDL cholesterol level <35 mg/dL (0.90 mmol/L) and/or a triglyceride level >250 mg/dL (2.82 mmol/L) - Individuals with polycystic ovary syndrome - Physical inactivity - Other clinical conditions associated with insulin resistance (e.g., severe obesity, acanthosis nigricans) - People with prediabetes (A1c ≥5.7% [39 mmol/mol], IGT [impaired glucose tolerance], or IFG [impaired fasting glucose]) should be tested yearly. - People who were diagnosed with GDM should have lifelong testing at least every three years. - o For all other patients, testing should begin at age thirty-five years. - o If results are normal, testing should be repeated at a minimum of three-year intervals, with consideration of more frequent testing depending on initial results and risk status. - People with HIV, exposure to high-risk medicines, history of pancreatitis - "Diabetes may be diagnosed based on A1C criteria or plasma glucose criteria, either the fasting plasma glucose (FPG) value, 2-h glucose (2-h PG) value during a 75-g oral glucose tolerance test (OGTT), or random glucose value accompanied by classic hyperglycemic symptoms (e.g., polyuria, polydipsia, and unexplained weight loss) or hyperglycemic crises."
+- Individuals with polycystic ovary syndrome - Physical inactivity - Other clinical conditions associated with insulin resistance (e.g., severe obesity, acanthosis nigricans) - Patients with prediabetes (A1c ≥5.7% [39 mmol/mol], IGT [impaired glucose tolerance], or IFG [impaired fasting glucose]) should be tested yearly. - Individuals who were diagnosed with GDM should have lifelong testing at least every three years. - For all other patients, testing should begin at age thirty-five years. - o If results are normal, testing should be repeated at a minimum of three-year intervals, with consideration of more frequent testing depending on initial results and risk status. - People with HIV - Diabetes may be diagnosed based on plasma glucose criteria, either the fasting plasma glucose (FPG) or the 2-h plasma glucose (2-h PG) value after a 75-g oral glucose tolerance test (OGTT) or A1c criteria.